-Watch and share the video for L’eau entre mes doigts via YouTube.
+Watch and share the music video for Cool When Yer Old via YouTube.

-The album Greatest Hits Vol.1 is available on all music services.
+Greatest Hits Vol.1 is available on vinyl, CD and all music services.

 Hailing from Baie-Ste-Marie, Nova Scotia, P’tit Belliveau grew up in an insular francophone community surrounded by anglophones.
-Nevertheless, he made himself known at the 2019 Francouvertes, a French-language music contest, where he reached the finals alongside O.G.B. and Alex Burger.
-For nearly a year now he has lived in Moncton, New Brunswick, where he still embraces his hometown’s sense of community.
-Lakes, fishing and nature reside at the heart of the singer-songwriter’s universe.
+Nevertheless, he made himself known at the 2019 Francouvertes, a French-language music contest, where he reached the finals.
+He now lives in Moncton, New Brunswick, where he still embraces his hometown’s sense of community.
+Lakes, fishing and nature reside at the center of the singer-songwriter’s universe.

 Music took root in his heart thanks to Baie-Ste-Marie’s local community radio station, where he gathered the first snippets of what would become his style.
-They often played DIY songs, which influenced P’tit Belliveau’s own lo-fi sounds, along with his desire to put drum machines front and center in folk/bluegrass songs.
-Hip-hop and electro music also found a place in his life, and early on he felt a calling to perform behind the DJ booth.
+They often played DIY songs, which influenced P’tit Belliveau’s own lo-fi sounds, along with his desire to put drum machines front and center in folk/bluegrass music.
+Hip-hop and electro also found a place in his life, and early on he felt a calling to perform behind the DJ booth.
 He produced beats for rappers with one hand and collected banjos and guitars with the other.
-He eventually chose the country music path since words came to him more easily within that genre.

 P’tit Belliveau is the guy-next-door who will spin a tale about everyday life like nobody else.
 The singer-songwriter stands out with his unique brand of electro-inspired country-folk music and his cassette tape aesthetic.